queenbiscuit311/SwitchRPCUpdated/README.md

 **Explanation:**

-SwitchRPCUpdated is the simplest possible implementation of Discord Rich Presence for the Nintendo Switch/Switch 2.
+SwitchRPCUpdated is the simplest possible implementation of Discord Rich Presence for the Nintendo Switch/Switch 2, available for Linux, macOS, and Windows.
 Instead of directly interfacing with Nintendo's server's like [nxapi](https://github.com/samuelthomas2774/nxapi), SwitchRPCUpdated has you manually set your Rich Presence by setting a game and a description.
 While not automatic, this method is reliable and is not going to break when Nintendo updates their API's, unlike nxapi.
 This project is mainly intended as a backup in case nxapi stops working, but it can also be used in its own right.

 **Why a fork?**